Classical Chinese I

 Topics in Tang Literature

 Explores themes and issues in the literature of the Tang dynasty (618–907 CE), with an emphasis on close reading and translation of original texts in Classical Chinese.
 Topical focus varies.

 Spring 2020: Dunhuang Poetry

 Introduces the cache of medieval manuscripts found in the Mogao Caves at Dunhuang 敦煌莫高窟, with particular attention to the poetry found therein.
-Includes units on codicology, received poetry, vernacular poetry, Buddhist didactic verse, educational primers, fu 賦, prosimetric narratives, and drinking games.
+Includes units on codicology, received poetry, vernacular poetry, Buddhist didactic verse, educational primers, fu 賦, and history of sexuality and gender.

 Offered Spring 2020 (preliminary syllabus).